 Imprisonment conditions during the War.

 The Agent Orange and Aggressive War Crimes floor was far too graphic to capture.
-There were photos of torture, death, destruction, and of the horrible aftermath of the chemical warfare.
+There were photos of torture, death, destruction, and another horrible aftermath of chemical warfare.

-There is a very nice café outside the museum to rest your feet, sit under a fan and have a cold drink.
-It's mid-afternoon it's hot and humid.
+There is a lovely café outside the museum to rest your feet, sit under a fan, and have a cold drink.
+It's mid-afternoon, it's hot and humid.

-Graham Greene wrote part of The Quiet American—while staying in Room 214; many of that book’s pivotal scenes are set around the hotel and its terrace bar.
+Graham Greene wrote part of The Quiet American—while staying in Room 214; many of the pivotal scenes are set around the hotel and its terrace bar.

 It is an example of French Colonial architecture.